After years of pain and suffering, Kyabram woman meets brother for the first time - Shepparton News

 “She didn’t want my siblings to know the mum who had raised them was really their grandma, and who they thought was their sister, was really their mum,” Tracey said.

-“My second husband, my son and I found out where her funeral was through a death notice, so we went along and tried to figure out who was who,” she said.
+“My second husband, my son and I found out where her funeral was through a death notice, so we went along and tried to figure out who was who.

 “We followed the procession to the cemetery and found her gravestone, and I discovered my grandfather had also passed because his grave was next to hers.”